Must-See Attractions

 The Mall Arts Centre

 The Mall Arts Centre is a spectacularly sited 230-year-old riverside arts venue and is idyllic for every event imaginable.
-The first floor performance area in Youghal’s historic Town Hall has been completely renovated as a multi-purpose theatre and arts venue.
-The stage and performance area stages theatre performance, dance, concerts, readings, exhibitions, workshops and public meetings throughout the year.
+The first floor performance area has been completely renovated as a multi-purpose theatre and arts venue.
+The stage and performance area mainly holds theatre performances.
+However, dance, concerts, readings, exhibitions, workshops and public meetings are also staged throughout the year.
 The spectacular annual amateur musical week in May is a must see for all the locals.
 One of the most striking design features is the glass foyer area on the seafront linking the building with its outside decking terrace area.
+The Centre is located in the Historic Town Hall.

 Youghal Mall Arts Theatre